Cobbles tar a 'temporary measure'

 A long-term solution sympathetic to the local character is being sought.

-A council spokesman said: "It is anticipated this will involve the cobbles being relayed along the entire section of road.
+A council spokesman said: "It is anticipated this will involve the cobbles being re-laid along the entire section of road.

 "As this is a bus route, including for tour buses, careful planning and management will be essential to minimise disruption."